Skip to content

 Best Practices

-5. Consider using dashed style for softer visual separation
+5. Use dashed for softer separation between sections.

 Additional Notes

-2. Vertical dividers now require explicit height through style prop
+2. Vertical dividers require explicit height through style props.

-3. Margin control is now available through dedicated props
+3. Margin control is available through dedicated props.

-6. The component automatically adapts to the application theme
+5. The component automatically adapts to the application theme.